lionheart/bottlenose/README.md

 Description
 -----------

 Bottlenose is a thin Python wrapper over the Amazon Product Advertising API.
-There is practically no overhead to get started.
+There is practically no overhead.
 Before you get started, make sure you have both Amazon Product Advertising and AWS accounts (yes, they are separate--confusing, I know).

 Features
 --------